linea-it/hipscat_gen/README.md

-# Import hipscat on Slurm
+# lsdb on Slurm
-The idea of this repository is to store scripts to run import-hipscat with Slurm in the LIneA environment.
+The idea of this repository is to store scripts to run lsdb/import-hipscat with Slurm in the LIneA environment.

 ## Setup Environment